How long does it take to charge an electric car?

 While most manufacturers will probably have manuals and webpages to confirm the time to charge, it’s possible to figure out an estimate yourself by doing this:

-While there are a lot of numbers, it shows that, in general, charge times can take anywhere from 30 minutes to 28 hours depending on the chargers you use.
-The gap between charge times increases exponentially the lower the charging power.
+While there are a lot of numbers, it shows that, in general, charge times can take anywhere from 30 minutes to 28 hours, depending on the chargers you use.
+The lower the charging power, the longer it takes to fully charge, with the difference in charge times increasing significantly as power levels decrease.

 Depending on your lifestyle, you may use one of these options more than the other.
 While home charging can be convenient, it’s often slower than public charging.
 However, public charging may be more expensive or require you to sign up to an app to access it.

-Your electric car charging time at home will often be slower.
+Your electric car's charging time at home will often be slower.
 It is better done overnight for anything more than a quick power top-up.
 Home charger’s kW power options include:

-7 kW – are the most recommended home charge points, with EV charging times between 10 and 15 hours on average.
+- 7 kW – are the highest recommended home charge points, with EV charging times expected between 10 and 15 hours on average.

-22 kW – these are rare, expensive to fit, and require a 3-phase home electricity supply that can support them.
-They’re mostly seen in Tesla models.
+- 22 kW – these are rare, expensive to fit, and require a 3-phase home electricity supply that can support them.
+They’re mostly seen for Tesla models.

 One of the most convenient ways to charge your vehicle is to do so while parked.
 That may be overnight, at work, or while at the gym or shopping for groceries.
 Many car parks offer charge points.
 The benefits of this include:

-• You never have to worry about running empty, making it incredibly convenient. • If the charge point is free to use, you could save money on your electricity bill compared to topping up at home.
+- If the charge point is free to use, you could reduce your electricity costs compared to charging at home.

 Electric car charging times: FAQs